 Paying extra for OptinMonster does get you access to more features, including the exit intent and inactivity sensor triggers, sound effects and campaign scheduling, to name just a few.

 Verdict: When comparing value for money, I’d say Bloom is the better option because it has a lower price and still includes a good set of features.

 Final Verdict: OptinMonster vs Bloom

-While OptinMonster has won the most rounds, there is actually little to separate these two plugins.
-Both are very easy to use, and include all the features you’ll need to rapidly grow your email list.
+While OptinMonster has won the most rounds in this comparison, there isn’t much to separate these two plugins when it comes to the essentials.
+Both are very easy to use and include all of the features you’ll need to start growing your email list.

-On the other hand, if you can afford the fully-spec’d Pro plan from OptinMonster, you’ll end up with access to a plugin with arguably more useful features and form types.
+On the other hand, if you can afford the feature-rich Pro and Growth plans from OptinMonster, you’ll get access to a very powerful tool for increasing conversions and generating leads on multiple websites.

 Using either Bloom or OptinMonster?
 Thoughts?